popeindustries/lit/packages/lit-html-server/README.md

 ## Hydration

 Server rendered HTML may be converted to live **lit-html** templates with the help of inline metadata.
-This process of reusing static HTML to seamlessly bootstrap dynamic templates is often referred to as _hydration_.
+This process of reusing static HTML to seamlessly bootstrap dynamic templates is referred to as _hydration_.

 **lit-html-server** does not output hydration metadata by default, but instead requires that a sub-tree is designated as _hydratable_ via the `rehydratable` directive: